Update package list

 sudo yum install postgresql-server postgresql-contrib

-# or for Fedora
+# Or for Fedora

 sudo dnf install postgresql-server postgresql-contrib